datawire/go-mkopensource/README.md

 The `--package=` flag tells `go-mkopensource` which Go packages it should produce a report for.
 You can either

- - pass it an string that you would pass to `go list` like `./...` or `./cmd/mything`, or
+ - pass it a string that you would pass to `go list` like `./...` or `./cmd/mything`, or
  - pass the special value `mod` to describe the entire Go module of the current directory.